3lVv0w/style-dictionary-flutter/README.md

     bash build.sh
 ```

-this will generate *.g.dart file inside ./lib/theme folder
+this will generate *.g.dart file inside ./lib/theme folder which exclude out in this git

 From example files: design/design-tokens.example.json